The Advanced Guide To Consistently Converting More Profitable Motivated House Sellers With PPC Marketing

 Broad = More Volume + Less Targeted while Exact Match = Less Volume + More Targeted

-On one end, you’ve got Broad Match keywords – which get a ton of views, but typically have a lower conversion rate.
+On one end, you’ve got broad match keywords – which get many views but typically have a lower conversion rate.

 However, there’s never been a comprehensive study of what keywords work for most investors….only anecdotal data that doesn’t apply to most people.